filecoin-project/specs/address.md

 #### Checksum

-The checksum is calculated using blake2b-4 hash of the addresses protocol, and payload bytes.
-Checksums are base32 encoded  and only used when encoding and decoding an address to its human readable format -- a string.
-Checksums will never appear on chain.
+Filecoin checksums are calculated over the address protocol and payload using blake2b-4.
+Checksums are base32 encoded and only added to an address when encoding to a string.
+Addresses following the ID Protocol do not have a checksum.

 #### Expected Methods